matan3sh/freshbnb-MERN/README.md

 # freshbnb (airbnb like style) Repo

-> Users can be hosts, rent and more.
+> Users can be hosts, rent apartments and more.

 ## Usage